Inspector general: Some NY police use chokehold as first response

 The first official report by police Inspector General Philip Eure comes a month after New York was shaken first by a grand jury's decision not to indict an NYPD officer in the chokehold death of Eric Garner and then by the killing of two NYPD officers by a gunman avenging the Staten Island man's death.

-It looked at 10 recent cases in which the NYPD's Civilian Complaint Review Board (CCRB), an independent agency tasked with investigating excessive force claims, concluded officers used chokeholds, which are banned by Police Department regulations.
-The cases were investigated between 2009 and July 2014 and do not include Garner's death on July 17, 2014.
+It looked at 10 recent cases in which the NYPD's Civilian Complaint Review Board (CCRB), an independent agency tasked with investigating excessive force claims, concluded officers used chokeholds, which are banned by police department regulations.
+The cases were documented between 2009 and July 2014 and do not include Garner's death on July 17, 2014.

 Among the 10 cases was a Bronx high school student who was walking away from school officials disciplining her on Jan.
 8, 2008, and was placed in a chokehold by a police officer assigned to the building, the report said.